getstackhead/stackhead/Documentation/ProjectDefinition.md

 **Note:** Not all container options from docker-compose files are supported right now.

-The example above consists of two services (app and db).
+The example below consists of two services (app and db).

 ```yaml
 ---